 Heat like that from a furnace

-Swedish research has revealed that covering a stroller – even with a thin muslin cloth – can create a furnace-like heat inside the stroller while reducing air circulation.
+Swedish research has revealed that covering a stroller – even with a thin muslin cloth – can create a furnace-like heat inside the stroller while reducing the air circulation.

 And in our tropical heat, such covered strollers can get really hot inside.

 “It gets extremely hot down in the pram, something like a thermos.
-There is also bad circulation of the air and it is hard to see the baby with a cover over the pram,” Svante Norgren, paediatrician at the Astrid Lindgren Children’s hospital in Stockholm, reportedly said in an interview with Swedish newspaper, the Svenska Dagbladet, according to Kidspot.
+There is also bad circulation of the air and it is hard to see the baby with a cover over the pram,” Svante Norgren, a paediatrician at the Astrid Lindgren Children’s hospital in Stockholm, reportedly said in an interview with a Swedish newspaper, the Svenska Dagbladet, according to Kidspot.